 The triangle was managed by Housing Preservation and Development (HPD), who commissioned landscape architect Lee Weintraub to design a public space named BAM Park.
 Opened in 1984, the park hosted local concerts by the Brooklyn Music School where Betty Carter took cello lessons and was a big supporter.

-Carter put her career on hold to concentrate on raising her two sons, Myles and Kagle Redding.
+Carter put her career on hold to raise her two sons, Myles and Kagle Redding.
 She returned to music a few years later as founder of Bet-Car Records where she put out five albums.
 She resumed touring and performing live at various events and concert halls.
-After much publicity, Carter signed with Verve where she released "Look What I Got" which won the Grammy for Best Female Jazz Vocal Performance.
+After much publicity, Carter signed with Verve where she released Look What I Got which won the Grammy for Best Female Jazz Vocal Performance.

-Over the years Carter forged a relationship with the Brooklyn Academy of Music, performing at BAM on seven occasions between 1974 and 1995.
+Carter forged a relationship with the Brooklyn Academy of Music, performing at BAM on seven occasions between 1974 and 1995.
 Her legacy continues in the Jazz Ahead program which mentors emerging artists working under the tutelage of experienced artist instructors.
 Founded by Carter in 1993 at 651 Arts, an institutional affiliate of BAM, the program continues at the Kennedy Center for the Performing Arts in Washington D.C.
 Commenting on the function of this program, Carter said: “Regardless of the fact that jazz is considered one of the first of America's true musical statements, it cannot survive simply on reputation alone…We need to create a wider pool for young talent to emerge, to be seen, and to be heard…”